Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Hiking For Her is an REI member as well as an affiliate.

-Your purchase price stays the same when you purchase using the links on this website, while HFH receives a small percentage of your purchase price.
+Your purchase price stays the same when you purchase using the links on this website, while HFH may receive a small commission.

 Click on each photo in our snowshoeing gear guide for current price, lots more details, and unsolicited customer reviews on REI Co-op's easy to navigate website.